Mondo Cane (1962) (aka Tales of the Bizarre: Rites, Rituals and Superstitions)

 We see a market in Singapore (where we are told snake is the national dish) where a woman shops for a snake to bring home for dinner.
 She picks one out and the salesman skins it alive before cutting off its head and throwing the meat in a bag.
 The narrator tells us that for every 100 snakes put on sale at least 50 are discarded because they're considered inedible so they're shipped off to America and Europe.
 We also see a snake with the skin still on it being cooked and eaten in an outdoor restaurant.

 We also see a festival in a small town in Italy on St. Dominic's Day.
-St. Dominic is admired for taming the snakes in a region that was once infested with venomous vipers and making them all harmless by taking their venom.
-(I prefer this guy to St. Patrick who chased them all out.)
-The people celebrate the saint by carrying snakes around their necks, carrying hands full of snakes, and draping snakes around a statue of the saint that is carried in procession around the town.
+St. Dominic is admired for taming the snakes in a region that was once infested with venomous vipers.
+He took away their venom and made all the snakes harmless.
+(I prefer this guy to St. Patrick who just got rid of all the snakes.)
+The people celebrate Saint Dominic by carrying snakes around their necks and in their hands, and by draping snakes around a statue of the saint that is carried in procession around the town.